iizunats/iizuna/README.md

 ## Wordings

-First of all a few explanations of some of the words used in this framework.
+First of all a few explanations to some of the words used in this framework.

 ### Component
 The **class** containing the business logic.
 Not to be confused with the **Individual-Component**.